 Along with my regular Tablet columns I am asked on occasion to write other articles for them.
 This one was run in August, 2005, just before the annual World Science Fiction Convention that was held that year in Glasgow.
-This year, the Worldcon will be held August 19-23 in Spokane, Washington.
+It ran again here at The Catholic Astronomer in 2015.
+This year, the Worldcon will be held August 16-20 in San Jose.
 I'll be there, too.

 When I was an undergraduate at the Massachusetts Institute of Technology (MIT) I belonged to the Science Fiction Society, the “MITSFS”.
 We had a motto: “We’re not Fans, we just read the stuff.”
 There was an element of self-parody, of course; if we weren’t fans, why would we pay our dues to belong to a club of “misfits”?
 (Because the club had a room full of books – some 30,000 SF novels and related material – and comfy chairs, a welcome hideaway on campus.)